OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 ## Deployment with one-deploy

-We will use `one-deploy` to automate the deployment of our OpenNebula cloud with PCI passthrough configured for our GPUs.
+Use `one-deploy` to automate the deployment of our OpenNebula cloud with PCI passthrough configured for our GPUs.

 ### Setting Up one-deploy